atul-77/Data-Structures/README.md

-# Mergesort
+# Data Structures
-This code(C++) sorts an array by using mergesort algorithm and counts the number of inversions in the array.
+This repository contains some of the codes i wrote during the Data structures course.